dialogic-godot/documentation/documentation/saving-and-loading.md

 When you play a visual novel and use multiple saves, you may find yourself discovering text bits you already saw, even on entirely different story branches. \
 By default, Dialogic does *not* save the events players have already seen; however, there are two ways to get it working.

 1. The first approach is via the Dialogic Editor.
 Head to the `Settings` tab and select `History`.
-From here on you can decide if you want the already-seen events must auto-save.
+From here on, you can decide if you want the already-seen events must auto-save.

 2. This approach is a bit different: The following snippet will manually save the history to a file.
 Use this in case the player reached the end of the game (credits?) and you want to ensure that the seen-events are properly updated a last time.

 ```gdscript
 var slot_name := "slot-3-page-2"